Uber and Yandex to combine ride-hailing in Russia and beyond

 The ownership stakes reflect how Yandex.Taxi is roughly twice the size of Uber in the region as measured both in terms of rides and gross bookings, the companies said.

-Yandex and Uber compete in Russia with rivals including Fasten/Rutaxi, Maxim and Gett, the Israeli startup backed by German automaker Volkswagen (VOWG_p.DE).
+Yandex and Uber compete in Russia with rivals including Fasten/Rutaxi, Maxim and Gett, the Israeli startup backed by German automaker Volkswagen.

 Yandex.Taxi, which was founded in 2011, is active in 127 cities across the region.
 Uber, founded in 2009, is active in 16 cities in Russia and five cities in Azerbaijan, Belarus and Kazakhstan.
 Uber does not now operate in Armenia or Georgia.